-The word "weather" refers to short-lived temperature, wind and precipitation conditions that vary from place to place, while "climate" refers to conditions that affect regions or the planet as a whole over a period of time.
-Elements of weather include cloud cover, rain, snow, low or high temperatures, storms and wind, and while climate refers to these same elements, it refers to them as an average.
+The word "weather" refers to short-lived temperature, wind and precipitation conditions that vary from place to place.
+"Climate", on the other hand, refers to conditions that affect regions or the planet as a whole over a period of time.
+Elements of weather include cloud cover, rain, snow, low or high temperatures, storms and wind.
+While climate refers to these same elements, it refers to them as an average.

 The Weather Layer

-The atmosphere flows like a fluid, with winds generated by temperature differences caused by a variety of factors, including incident and reflected sunlight.
+The atmosphere flows like a fluid with winds generated by temperature differences caused by a variety of factors, including incident and reflected sunlight.
 These winds collect moisture from the oceans and, when clouds form in regions of appropriate temperature and air pressure, drop the moisture back to the ground.